Burmese Gurkha: Culture

 Many of Gurkha in Myanmar practice Hinduism and Buddhism.
 A very small number of them practice Christianity.
-There are a few Gurkha Hindu temples Buddhist monastery in the cities around Kachin State, Shan State, Yangon and Mandalay.
+There are a few Gurkha Hindu temples and Buddhist monasteries in the cities around Kachin State, Shan State, Yangon and Mandalay.
 Gurkha form a large minority in Myitkyina, Mogok, and the hill station of Pyin U Lwin (Maymyo).

 Language

 Most Gurkha typically speak Nepali and Burmese languages.

 Education

 The Gurkha place high importance on education, and they represent a disproportionately high share of those with advanced (medical, engineering or doctorate) degrees in Burma.